Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Progressive Ensemble Distillation with B-DISTIL

-\end{definition} With the current probability matrices $\Ktn, \Ktp$, in each round $t$, \algA performs two steps; first, it invokes a subroutine~\findwl~that attempts to find a classifier $f_t \in \mcF_r$ satisfying the weak learning condition (\Cref{def:weaklearning}).
+Concretely, at each round $t$, our proposed algorithm, \algA, maintains matrices $\Ktp \in R^{N \times L}$ and $\Ktn \in R^{N \times L}$ of probabilities (in our setting, it turns out to be easier to maintain the positive errors and the negative error separately).
+Note that the matrices $\Ktp$ and $\Ktn$ are such that for all $j \in [L]$, $\sum_{i}\Ktp(i, j) + \Ktn(i, j) = 1$.
+Moreover, for all $(i, j) \in [N] \times [L]$, $0 \le \Ktp(i, j), \Ktn(i,j) \le 1$.
+The elements $\Ktp(i, j)$ and $\Ktn(i, j)$ can be thought of as the weight on the residual errors $f_{t-1}(x) - g(x)$ \emph{and} $g(x) - f_{t-1}(x)$ respectively, up-weighting large deviations from the teacher model $g(x)$.
+We formalize our notion of weak learners in this setting using~\Cref{def:weaklearning}, which can be seen as a natural extension of the standard weak learning assumption in the boosting literature. \begin{definition}[Weak learning condition] Given a dataset $\set{(x_i, y_i)}_{i=1}^N$, a target function $g:\mcX \rightarrow \R^L$ and probability matrices $\Ktp, \Ktn$, a function $f_t:\mcX \rightarrow \R^L$ is said to satisfy the weak learning condition with respect to $g$, $\forall j$, if the following sum is strictly positive: \end{definition} At each round $t$, with the current probability matrices $\Ktn, \Ktp$, \algA performs two steps; first, it invokes a subroutine~\findwl~(discussed below) that attempts to find a classifier $f_t \in \mcF_r$ satisfying the weak learning condition (\Cref{def:weaklearning}).
 If such a predictor is found, we add it to our ensemble and proceed to the second step, updating the probability matrices $\Ktn, \Ktp$ based on errors made by $f_t$.
 This is similar in spirit to boosting algorithms such as AdaBoost \citep{schapire2013boosting} for binary classification.
 If no such predictor can be found, we invoke the subroutine with the next class, $\mcF_{r+1}$, and repeat the search till a weak learner is found or we have no more classes to search in.